Stephen Sansom

 119 Dodd

-Stephen Sansom is a Hellenist specializing in early Greek poetry and its reception, especially epic, aesthetics, and digital humanities.
+Stephen Sansom is an Assistant Professor in the Department of Classics.
+He specializes in early Greek poetry and its reception, especially epic, aesthetics, and digital humanities.
 He received his PhD in Classics from Stanford University in 2018 and was a Postdoctoral Associate at Cornell University before joining the Department of Classics at Florida State University.
+For 2024–25 he is on fellowship at Harvard University’s Center for Hellenic Studies (Washington, DC) (Fall) and as a NEH Fellow at the American School of Classical Studies at Athens (Spring).

-Website @stephensansom.com, tweets @sasansom, uploads @Academia, profile @GoogleScholar, connect @Linkedin, and code @Github
+Website @stephensansom.com, code @Github, retweets @sasansom, uploads @Academia, profile @GoogleScholar, and connect @Linkedin.

 Select Publications: